 Medicaid will pay for long-term care services, including custodial care, but only if you have little or no assets and income.
 The Long-Term Care Partnership Program, which currently 45 states participate in, provides dollar-for-dollar asset protection if you own a qualified Long-Term Care Insurance policy.
 This is a safety-net program that allows the person to qualify for Medicaid without exhausting all their assets.
 They can shelter part of their estate based on the total amount of benefits paid by the policy and still qualify for the Medicaid long-term care benefit.

-Much of the attention is being focused on the so-called “Medicare-for-All” that Sen. Bernie Sanders has spearheaded in his campaign.
-This proposal is also being embraced by Sen. Elizabeth Warren and Andrew Yang.
-This proposal would eliminate private insurance and would include benefits for long-term care.
+Much of the attention was focused on the so-called “Medicare-for-All” that Sen. Bernie Sanders has spearheaded in his campaign.
+This proposal was also embraced by Sen. Elizabeth Warren and Andrew Yang.
+Those proposals, which many on the Democrat side will still support, would eliminate private insurance and would include benefits for long-term care.
 While many argue the cost of this program would make it impossible to implement even with large tax increases, they claim it is the only way to provide adequate health care for all Americans.

 Klobuchar’s Long-Term Care Insurance Credit

-However, Sen Amy Klobuchar is supporting a program for those who are now in need of care or future care, as well as for those who wish to plan for their future care.
-She supports a tax credit for caregivers and private Long-Term Care Insurance.
+However, Sen Amy Klobuchar, as a potential Vice Presidential candidate, may have influence on the policy plans of former Vice President Joe Biden.
+She had supported a program for those who are now in need of care or future care, as well as for those who wish to plan for their future care.
+She supported a tax credit for caregivers and private Long-Term Care Insurance.
 The tax credit can assist in paying for long-term care services and supports either at home or in a facility.
 It could also be used to pay for assistive technologies, respite care and required home modifications.
 She would pay for this credit with a new tax on certain types of investments.
 Klobuchar’s Long-Term Care Insurance tax credit would be equal to 20% of the total premium which can make premiums even more affordable.

 President Trump – Tax Incentives for LTC Insurance – Expanded HSA